powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 }
 ```

-While each implementation of this pattern is slightly different, the problem is apparent in all of them: it is virtually impossible to track down what is actually happening when a method belonging to any of them is called.

 This makes it incredibly difficult to know what actually occurs in this application through visual inspection of the code.
 The majority of interfaces return an `interface` via their methods.
-To top it all off – any component may be dependent on the configuration `interface` that is sourced via the environment.
 There are potentially unlimited paths through any one chain of functionality that starts from one of these factories.

 However, in the application being refactored, **the interfaces are used to handle two cases**: a mock, and a ‘real-world’ implementation.
 Files upon files of boilerplate, glue code, and indirection — just to swap between a real implementation and mock used in test suites.

 ### Pros

 * If mocks are included in your compilable packages, test coverage goes through the roof.
 It’s simple to write passing tests for mock code.
-If your employer has some extreme requirements around test coverage this can be an easy way to inflate your score.
+If your employer has some extreme requirements around test coverage this can be an easy way to inflate your coverage metrics.
 * Very easy to swap in new implementations of virtually anything.
 Since almost everything is an `interface`, any component can be swapped out with a minor code change.

 ### Cons